omnetpp/omnetpp/doc/src/userguide/templating-readme.txt

 * `*.xswt` files describe custom wizard pages to gather user input.
 * `*.fti` (template include) files are included by `*.ftl` files.
 This can be used to factor out common parts from the template files.
+  The wizard ignores `.fti` files, i.e. does not copy them into the new project or folder.
 *  `*.jar` files can be used to extend the wizard's functionality with dynamically loaded Java code.
 * All other files are regarded as files that have to be copied into the